 Daughter of Seleucus Nicator was given in marriage to Chandragupta Maurya.
 Megasthenes was the ambassador of Seleucus Nicator

 and came to India as part of diplomatic relationship with Mauryan empire.
-Chandragupta Maurya was a follower of Jainisim.
+The religion of Chandragupta Maurya was Jainisim.

 Bindusara (297 BC to 272 BC)

-He succeeded Chandragupta Maurya, who was the father of Bindusara.
+Bindusara, who succeeded Chandragupta Maurya, was the son of Chandragupta Maurya.
 Bindusara received Greek ambassador, Deimachus from

 Seleucid empire.
 Deimachus was sent by Antiochus I (who was the son of Seleucus).
 In Greek records, Bindusara is named as Amitrochates because